OpenEnergyPlatform/open-MaStR/paper.md

 Second, many entries in the dataset are encoded.
 Third, information that belongs together is distributed over several tables.
 And finally, the provision of the raw MaStR dataset as xml files is not optimal for fast and simple access.
-The python package `open-mastr` addresses those issues as shown in Table 1.
+The Python Package `open-mastr` addresses those issues as shown in Table 1.

 \textbf{Table 1.
 Summary of benefits provided by `open-mastr`}